 When you apply, you negotiate the loan amount, the factor rate, and the holdback percentage with the merchant cash advance provider.
 The loan amount refers to the capital you want to borrow.
 The factor rate is the equivalent of the interest rate in an MCA agreement.
 Lastly, the holdback percentage refers to the portion of your daily credit card sales that will be used to pay off your advance.

-Since payment depends on your sales, merchant cash advances don’t have the same repayment terms as other types of business loans.
-The higher your credit card sales, the faster you’ll repay the advance.
-On average, most merchant cash advance companies offer a repayment period of three months to two years.
+Since payment depends on your sales, merchant cash advances don't have the same repayment terms as other types of business loans.
+The higher your credit card sales, the faster you'll repay the advance.
+On average, most merchant cash advance companies offer repayment periods ranging from three months to two years.

 State and federal laws regulate traditional loans (e.g., short-term loans and business lines of credit).
 But because merchant cash advances are considered a sale of your future credit card receipts, they're technically not a loan.
 This means they have limited regulation.